-- Benefits—These will be inherited from the position, but can be updated if needed for different sites or regions
+- Benefits: By default, these will be the same as what was selected in the certified position, but these can also be updated if needed for specific regions/placements.

-- Listing point of contact—The point of contact must be an account user for your organization.
-By default, it will display the selected account user's email; however, you do have the option to display a separate email (e.g. email@example.com).
+- Listing point of contact: The point of contact must be an account user for your organization.
+By default, it will display the selected account user's email; however, you do have the option to display a separate email (e.g. firstname.lastname@example.org).
 Notifications will be sent to the alternate email if one is entered.
-Keep in mind when including a separate email that to view applicants, you will need to log in using an account associated with your organization.
+Keep in mind when including a separate email that to view applicants, you will need to log in using a personal account that is linked to your organization account.

 Copying a Listing